 Using an Expense Tracker

 Dave will bleed you dry if you let him.
 That’s why you’ve got to go to battle with him!
 But how do you defeat a creature as evil as Dave?
 Simple.
 You’ve got to choose the right weapon for the job: The Expense Tracker.

 Tracking your expenses is a great way to find the holes in your monthly budget.
 When your expenses aren’t written down, they remain invisible.
 You spend money without thinking, and any additional savings you may be able to keep flies right out the door.

 However, when you track your expenses, all of your expenditures are right there for you to see.
 It makes it super simple to see where the leaks in your budget are springing from – which also makes it a lot easier to plug those holes.

 Learning how to track our expenses changed our lives.
 Within a matter of months, we went from struggling to save to debt free!
 Once we started tracking our expenses, we quickly found where our extra money was going – which, in our case, included over $1,000 spent on food every month – and easily plugged the gap.
 You can do it too.
 You just need to start.

 When we first started tracking our expenses, we did it the old-fashioned way.
 Holly and I busted out a pencil and paper, looked at all of our banking and credit card statements, and wrote it all down.
 It worked like a charm, and it’s still a great way to do it.

 However, technology has made things a lot simpler.
-Now, there are plenty of spreadsheets you can use to enter your monthly expenses.
-(Join us to get our FREE expense tracking spreadsheet by clicking here!)
+Now, there are plenty of spreadsheets and budget templates you can use to enter your monthly expenses.
 But, the thing with spreadsheets is that you still have to add all of your expenses in manually.
 They work great, but why not automate it if you can?